The Best Advice I’ve Ever Heard About Getting Back To School

 It’s a time to be calm and focused, even when no one else is.

-It’s a time to have grace for my boys, and for myself, as we begin again.
+It’s a time to have grace for my kids, and for myself, as we begin again.

 Want to see what we’ve done to get ready for back to school in past years?